DaCassi/CHEAPOverlay/README.md

 ## Sprites

 the big focal point of this program is the sprites. you can set your own sprites. if you don't have the service running, you can use the html as a browser file and enter artist mode, this allows you to display all the sprites in the program.
+This program has over 200 sprites for every combination of frets, keys, and drum combinations you could have.

 ## Supported inputs